tambykojak/creating-a-new-ssl-certificate/README.md

 ```
 path-to-certbot-scripts/certbot-renew.sh
 ```
 So the easiest way to automate this is to just run this command on a cron job.
 Certbot recommends we run this twice a day.
+Add the below to your crontab.
 ```
 0 0,12 * * * path-to-certbot-scripts/certbot-renew.sh
 ```